SELF-DIRECTED EDUCATION IS THE MOST NATURAL AND JOYFUL FORM OF EDUCATION

 The schools that we call “standard” or “traditional” are not a product of scientific understanding of how children learn and become educated.
 Indeed, their methods run counter to everything we know about how children best learn.

-Our standard, coercive system of schooling is a product NOT of science and reason, but of history.
-It emerged in the 18th and 19th centuries for the explicit purpose of obedience training and indoctrination (see here) and was well designed for that.
-Over time, progressive educators have tried to expand the purposes of schooling to include such goals as the promotion of curiosity, creativity, and critical thinking, but this has never worked because the basic design of schools has never changed and is incapable of being put to these ends.
-As long as students are all expected to learn the same curriculum, at the same time, in the same ways, schools remain primarily places for indoctrination (memorizing spoon-fed information) and obedience training (the only way you can fail, really, is to refuse to do what the teacher tells you to do).
+Contemporary standard, coercive systems of schooling are a product NOT of science and reason, but of history.
+The US system, and those modeled off it, emerged in the 18th and 19th centuries for the explicit purpose of obedience training and indoctrination (see here).
+Schools were designed to reinforce class and racial segregation.
+Some, like the infamous residential schools, were overtly sites of organized abuse and cultural genocide.
+As philosophies of learning and cultural values have shifted over time, progressive educators have tried to expand the purposes of schooling to include such goals as the promotion of curiosity, creativity, and critical thinking.
+Today these goals are often also echoed by business-minded consultants and entrepreneurs weighing in on how to redesign schools, even as they implement more surveillance and testing in their own K-12 start-up projects.
+Ultimately, the institution that remains and has been imposed in many places around the world is one still fundamentally designed to sort and standardize.
+This is its basic function; it is incapable of changing enough to prioritize more humane ends.
+As long as students are batched, tracked, and en masse expected to learn the same curriculum, at the same time, in the same ways, schools have and will remain primarily vehicles for indoctrination and obedience training.

-Decades ago, schools were tolerable primarily because they didn’t take too much of young people’s time.
-Children and teens had much time after school, on weekends, and all summer for self-directed pursuits.
-But over the years the power of the school system has dramatically increased.
-It has intruded increasingly into family life and taken more and more of young people’s time.
+Only a few decades ago, many schools could have been considered tolerable, if only really in that they didn’t take too much of young people’s time.
+For many children and teens, they had time after school, on weekends, and all summer for community life and self-directed pursuits.
+Over the years the power of the high-pressure, data-focused school system — and the insistence that young people belong in schools rather than as part of daily life in public spaces — has dramatically increased in much of the world.
+Schooling has intruded increasingly into family life and taken more and more of young people’s time.

 - The length of the school year has increased (in the U.S. it now averages 5 weeks longer than in the 1950s).